LIDILE/VizLing/README.md

 ## Usage
 Input file : CELVA.sp.csv (file containing texts of the learners as well as metadata)

 Place all .csv at the root of the program.
-The text file versions of all student writings will be created in the 'corpusALE' folder.
+The text file versions of all student writings will be created in the *corpusALE* folder.

 In the terminal, change directory to *VizLing*.